-However, as we discuss in the peer group section below, following the unusual disruptions of 2020, we think that some emphasis might be placed on NCYF's more recent performance.
+However, following the unusual disruptions of 2020, investors might want to give some consideration to NCYF's more recent performance.
 Specifically, the three-year period in Figures 12 and 13 includes the market crash during which, as discussed in previous notes, NCYF suffered heavily as it was perceived to be of higher risk due to its higher-yield focus.
 More recently, it has benefitted as vaccine roll-outs have progressed and further signs have emerged that its holdings, particularly those that are experiencing more-challenging trading environments due to current restrictions, may benefit from a further relaxing of restrictions as economies re-open.

-Looking at Figure 11, it is clear that prior to the market rout, NCYF's NAV and share price total returns were comfortably ahead of our chosen benchmarks (Libor + 3% and CPI +4%) until the market crash.
+Looking at Figure 11, it is clear that prior to the market rout, NCYF's NAV and share price total returns were comfortably ahead of our comparators (Libor + 3% and CPI +4%) until the market crash.
 However, both NCYF's NAV and share price have both since recovered.
 Furthermore, with some holdings still impinged upon by COVID-related restrictions, there is the potential for further outperformance once lockdowns are eased, although it is always possible that some may not recover.
 The manager reiterates his view that, with limited exceptions, most of the credits should pull to par over time, and so there remains further upside potential provided there is no new shock to the economy.